Hasandev08/Interview-questions/Interview.md

 - https://byjus.com/gate/difference-between-shallow-and-deep-copy-of-a-class/#:~:text=In%20Shallow%20copy%2C%20a%20copy,repetitive%20copies%20both%20are%20stored.

 ## 28- You have Two Jugs(Containers/Flasks), one of 3-litres and the other one of 5-litres.
 How would you exactly measure 4-litres considering you have excess supply of water
-- Empty the 3-liter bowl, and then transfer the 2 liters from the 5-liter bowl into it.
-Now fill the 5-liter bowl again, then pour water carefully from the 5-liter bowl into the 3-liter bowl until it is full - exactly one more liter.
-The 5-liter bowl now has exactly 4 liters.
-- Empty the 5 liter container and pour the 1 liter which remains in the 3 liter bucket into the 5 liter bucket.
-Fill up the 3 liter container and pour these 3 liters into the 5 liter container.
-Finally, the larger bucket now contains exactly 4 liters!
+- Empty 3-litre bowl.
+Add 3-litres from 5-litre bowl to 3-litre bowl so that 2-litre water remains in the 5-litre bowl.
+Empty 3-litre bowl.
+Add remaining i.e., 2litres water from 5-litre bowl to 3-litre bowl so that it contains 2-litre bowl.
+Refill the 5-litre bowl and pour 1-litre from it to the 3-litre bowl so that 4-litre water remains in 5-litre bowl.

 ## 29- How many times the minute hand and the hour hand of the clock meet each other in 12 hours consider both hands of the clock are initially at 12
 - We know that the minute and hour hand coincide every 65 minutes and not 60 minutes.